• Home

 Medication

-Child care regulations prohibit me from giving your child medication of any kind unless you have filled out and signed Permission to Administer Form.
+Child care regulations prohibit us from giving your child medication of any kind unless you have filled out and signed the Permission to Administer Form.
 All medication must be in the original, labeled container.
+We still cannot dispense certain medications without a doctor's note, so please ask before bringing in medication.

 Injuries / Medical Emergencies